Lorrainedaly/elite-equine-academy/README.md

 * The favicons were taken from [Font Awesome](https://fontawesome.com/)
 * the images were taken from [Pexels](https://www.pexels.com/)
-* Some of the text and inspiration were taken from the following sites [Elite Equine Ireland](http://equineeliteireland.com/), [Austrailian Equine Behavious Center](https://www.aebc.com.au/) and [Elite Equestrian Academy](https://www.eliteequestrianacademy.com/).
+* Some of the inspiration for the content for my website were taken from the following sites [Elite Equine Ireland](http://equineeliteireland.com/), [Austrailian Equine Behavious Center](https://www.aebc.com.au/) and [Elite Equestrian Academy](https://www.eliteequestrianacademy.com/).